-Follow along to see the challenge and process behind creating an intuitive form field that fixes the issue of flowers being delivered without a note from the sender.
+Pretty Nice Flowers is a flower delivery service.
+I address the challenge, process, and solution behind creating an intuitive form field that fixes a reoccurring issue of flowers being delivered without a note from the sender.

 Complaints of people receiving flowers without knowing who they’re from.

 Analyze the customer journey from discovery to purchase and delivery and find the gap in which users are missing to provide a message to their recipient.
 Find the most cost-effective way to fix this issue by changing only the copy, in a short period of time.

 Below is the original form field that customers would have to fill out before completing their purchase for delivery.